-- If prompted, select to allow the Creative Cloud desktop application to access the Internet.
+- If prompted, allow the Creative Cloud desktop app to access the Internet.

 If you can’t locate the documentation to temporarily disable the software firewall, disable startup items and services.
-This disables most software firewalls.
+This should disable most software firewalls.
 For specific instructions on how to disable startup items and services, select your operating system from the list below.

 Routers can have built-in hardware firewall or proxy servers.
-To determine if a router is preventing the Creative Cloud desktop application from accessing the Internet:
+To determine if a router is preventing the Creative Cloud desktop app from accessing the Internet:

 Many organizations use a hardware firewall and proxy server that can prevent software from accessing an outside server.
 A hardware solution applies to all computers within the corporate network.
-Most home networks do not use hardware firewall or proxy technology.
+Most home networks don't use hardware firewall or proxy technology.

 - Contact your company’s IT department to obtain firewall or proxy information.